Estimate your 1RM for bench, squat and deadlift using Epley and Brzycki formulas. Get exact training percentages for every goal | Calculator4U

 Estimate your one-rep max for weightlifting.

 Rather than risking injury by testing your true maximum, this calculator uses proven mathematical formulas to estimate your 1RM from submaximal lifts.
-Whether you're following a powerlifting program, training for hypertrophy, or simply tracking your strength progress, knowing your estimated 1RM allows you to calculate precise working weights for any training goal.
+Enter any weight you can lift for 3 to 10 reps, and the calculator instantly determines your target capacity.
+For instance, a lifter who bench presses 100 kg for 5 clean reps has an estimated 1RM of 116.7 kg.
+Whether you are following a powerlifting program, training for hypertrophy, or simply tracking your strength progress, knowing your estimated 1RM allows you to calculate precise working weights for any training goal.

 Sports scientists have developed several validated formulas for estimating one-rep max.
 Each has slightly different assumptions: